Thanksgiving Day in Canada: Traditions and Celebrations

 YearEvent

-1578Martin Frobisher holds feast in Nunavut to give thanks for surviving treacherous voyage
+1578Martin Frobisher holds a feast in Nunavut to give thanks for surviving a treacherous voyage

 1879Canadian Parliament declares national Thanksgiving for November 6